steamship-core/python-client/docs/packages/index.rst

 Steamship Packages solve this problem by encapsulating 100% of these concerns.

 - A package's code is versioned and run in the cloud.
-- A package's data is stored in a :ref:`workspace` specific to each instance
+- A package's data is stored in a :ref:`workspace<Workspaces>` specific to each instance
 - A package's infrastructure is auto-managed from within each instance's workspace

 This means that: